Download and adapt our shortlisting grid

 Consider carrying out an online search on shortlisted candidates

-If you are doing this internally (rather than paying a company to do it for you), you'll want to be very careful that you don't unintentionally form bias or break the law.
+If you're doing this internally (rather than paying a company to do it for you), you'll want to be very careful that you don't unintentionally form bias or break the law.
 For example, it's best to avoid looking at candidates' social media profiles – read more from Acas about using social media information when hiring.
 Stick instead to news articles and professional networking sites such as LinkedIn.

 This advice came from our internal HR expert.